th31dk/OpenCV-Robotic-Hand/notebook/journal.md

 I quickly realized that the finger had no way to lift back up after being pulled down.

 #### Problem 2
-I also noticed that I couldn't pull down if the finger was bent back
+I also noticed that the finger could bend backwards.
+This was not only unnatural but made it so I couldn't pull it back down.

 ## February 7th, 2026 - Saturday
+Hey guys!
+Today, I worked on the second prototype of the finger, addressing some of the major problems I found with the first prototype.
+### CAD
+#### Solution to Problem 1
+#### Solution to Problem 2

 ## February 8th, 2026 - Sunday
 Today, I worked on the 3rd prototype of the index finger
+### CAD

 ## February 9th, 2026 - Monday
 Today I worked on several of the journal entries because I forgot to do it.

+## February 10th, 2026 - Tuesday
+It's my birthday!!!
+I finished journal entry #1.

+## February 11th, 2026 - Wednesday